antirez/dump1090/README.md

 If you can capture traffic that Dump1090 is not able to decode properly, drop me an email with a download link.
-I may try to improve the detection during my free time (this is just an hobby project).
+I may try to improve the detection during my free time (this is just a hobby project).

 Network server features
 ---

-By enabling the networking support with --net Dump1090 starts listening for clients connections on port 30002 and 30001 (you can change both the ports if you want, see --help output).
+By enabling the networking support with --net Dump1090 starts listening for client connections on port 30002 and 30001 (you can change both the ports if you want, see --help output).

 Port 30002